vuejs/docs/src/guide/essentials/lifecycle.md

 <!-- https://www.figma.com/file/Xw3UeNMOralY6NV7gSjWdS/Vue-Lifecycle -->

 Consult the <span class="composition-api">[Lifecycle Hooks API reference](/api/composition-api-lifecycle)</span><span class="options-api">[Lifecycle Hooks API reference](/api/options-lifecycle)</span> for details on all lifecycle hooks and their respective use cases.

+And that's the end of Vue's _Essentials_.
+Congratulations!
+There's still more to learn, but first, we recommend taking a break to play with Vue yourself - build something fun, or check out some of the [Examples](/examples/) if you haven't already.

+Once you feel comfortable with the knowledge you've just digested, move on with the guide to learn more about components in depth.